yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/><br/>

 28. Name Some Patterns And Usage Of React.
 > - **Context-api pattern** : To pass data deeply throughout your app without having to manually pass props down through multiple levels
 > - **Render props** : For creating components that take functions as children and is a way for us to create a component that provides some kind of data to a child component.
 > - **Presentation component pattern** : Presentational Component Patterns can best be described as patterns that are primarily concerned with how things look.
 The primary function of a presentational component is to display data.
 They rarely handle state and are best written as stateless functional components.
 <br/><br/>

-29. What Is React Router?
+29. What Is A React Router?
 > - Is a package which is used to create Routing.
 <br/><br/>

-29.1 Why Do We Need React Router?
+29.1 Why Do We Need A React Router?
 > - React Router, and dynamic, client-side routing, allows us to build a single-page web application with navigation without the page refreshing as the user navigates.
 <br/><br/>